Year after year, I look forward to the holidays in New York City.

 - New Year's Eve

-Below, we highlight the top things to do in NYC during the Christmas and holiday season.
+Before diving into the top things to do in NYC during the Christmas and holiday seasons, I think it's wise to let you know what to expect weatherwise.

-Free Tours by Foot will offer our popular Holiday Lights and Christmas decorations tour again this year.
+Tours by Foot NYC will offer our popular Holiday Lights and Christmas decorations tour again this year.

-Don’t miss this opportunity to see all of the holiday decorations and legendary window displays all at once!
+Don’t miss this opportunity to see all of the holiday decorations and fantastic window displays with a guide who knows the best ways to visit these sites.

-Click here to be brought to the tour page or go directly to our booking calendar.
+Click here to be brought to the tour page or go to our booking calendar.

-If you prefer to visit these sights on wheels, then check out the bus tour version.
+If you prefer to visit these sights on wheels, check out this bus tour.

 Dyker Heights Christmas Lights Tour